 \section{Results}

-All flares identified as ELPs in this paper and their respective characteristics, which we will analyze in more detail in the following sections, can be found online (see Appendix~\ref{sec:flare_list}).
+All flares identified as ELPs in this paper and their respective characteristics, which we analyze in more detail in the following sections, can be found in Sect.~\ref{sec:data_av} and Appendix~\ref{sec:flare_list}.
 Figure~\ref{fig:aia_eve_high_ratio} shows an example of an ELP flare, both from the perspective of AIA and as measured by GOES and EVE.
 As is often the case for ELP flares, after the peak in Fe~XX~13.3~nm emission, there is a steep decrease, followed by a more gradual decline.
 The Fe~XVI~33.5~nm emissions show a peak that is delayed by a few minutes compared to the Fe~XX peak.
-In this example, Fe~XVI shows a clear return to pre--flare levels, after which the late phase begins.
-The irradiance enhancements in Fe~XVI during the late--phase peak exceed those during the main flare phase.
-The upper panels of Fig.~\ref{fig:aia_eve_high_ratio} and the associated movie show that the late phase is caused by the cooling of hot plasma in loops that are substantially larger than the post--flare loops.
-Therefore, in this event the different cooling times may cause the delay between the main-- and late--phase emissions.
+In this example, Fe~XVI shows a clear return to pre-flare levels, after which the late phase begins.
+The irradiance enhancements in Fe~XVI during the late-phase peak exceed those during the main flare phase.
+The upper panels of Fig.~\ref{fig:aia_eve_high_ratio} and the associated movie show that the late phase is caused by the cooling of hot plasma in loops that are substantially larger than the post-flare loops.
+Therefore, in this event the different cooling times may cause the delay between the main- and late-phase emissions.